sadiecee/FoliumTutorial/README.md

 Before we get started, it's important to mention that `folium` uses the `pandas` dataframe.
 The `pandas` dataframe is a python library used for mapping.
 To learn more about Pandas data structures, you can read up it [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html).
 If you want to learn more about using the `pandas` library, you can follow [this tutorial](https://github.com/comorehouse1620/Matplotlib) before returning to this one.

 ### Objectives
+The main objective of this lab is to understand how to use the `folium` library, and to gain a deeper understanding of chloropleth maps.

 ### What You Need To Begin
 1. This tutorial is set up using Google Colabs, so you will need an account